-As a voluntarily funded organization, WFP depends on the confidence of its donors, host governments and many other stakeholders to fulfil its mandate.
-Despite operating in some difficult environments, WFP aims to maintain its reputation and the trust of its stakeholders by upholding transparency, accountability and high standards of integrity.
-WFP also operates in very dynamic environments, where needs and the means to fulfil them are continually changing, requiring WFP to adapt and innovate in a sustainable and effective way.
+As a voluntarily funded organization, WFP depends on the confidence of its donors, host governments and multiple stakeholders to fulfil its mandate.
+Despite operating in many complex environments, WFP aims to maintain its reputation and the trust of its stakeholders by upholding a culture of transparency and accountability and high standards of integrity.
+WFP also operates in very dynamic environments, where humanitarian needs and the means to fulfil them are continually changing, requiring WFP to adapt and innovate in a sustainable and effective way.
 Risk is therefore an ever-present consideration in decision-making at WFP.